 Flexible Learning:

-Choose Online or On-Campus for Each Course
+Choose Online or On Campus for Each Course

-Our flexible format allows you to choose between online or on-campus classes for each course.1 Simply select your preference when registering for class and enjoy a convenient learning experience.
+Our flexible format allows you to register for your courses either online, on campus, or a combination during each semester.
+Simply select your preference when registering courses and enjoy a convenient learning experience.
 International students may participate, but they must complete 50 percent of their courses on campus and cannot begin or end their program online.

-As a bonus, full-time students who are U.S. citizens and who complete more than 50 percent of their courses on campus are eligible for health insurance.1
+As a bonus, full-time students who are U.S. citizens and who complete more than 50 percent of their courses on campus are eligible for health insurance.

 Tuition-Free Teacher Education Fellowship